 It's not also uncommon for kids (children) to experience these symptoms, the only difference is that they tend to respond differently than adults.

-Children may have changes to their behaviors, extreme fatigue and poor grades.
+Children may have changes in their behaviors, extreme fatigue, and poor grades.

 One of the best ways to catch this condition in children is by checking reverse T3 levels which will usually be elevated in children under extreme stress.